I was born with my twin brother – we were 3 minutes apart, and I was the youngest.

 On my journey there was only one scripture that kept coming to me over and over again.
 Matthew 7:7 says “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”

-All I replied was “I have no more questions and I don’t know what’s next”.
+All I replied was “I have no more questions and I don’t know what’s next.”

-Charles smiled and replied “give your life to the Lord – what do you have to lose?”
-I just looked at him confused but arranged to see him a few days later.
+Charles smiled and replied; “give your life to the Lord – what do you have to lose?”
+I just looked at him confused, but arranged to see him a few days later.
 I felt exhausted and just wanted to go back home.

-I gave my life to the Lord in July 2006 and the first thing I did was phone Wendy.
+I gave my life to the Lord on 4th July 2006 and the first thing I did was phone Wendy.
 She cried with me down the phone.
 I then went back to my parents and wrote a letter to my dad, as I didn’t have the nerve to tell him in person.

-When I was allowed back – I was quickly advised by my dad, that this “Christian shit” was a taboo subject and never to be mentioned in his house.
+When I was allowed back – I was quickly advised by my dad that this “Christian shit” was a taboo subject and never to be mentioned in his house.

-Being baptised, I naively imagined a perfect life thereafter, where the Holy Spirit would allow me to live in the modern day society, without being persecuted or led down the wrong path.
+Being baptised, I naively imagined a perfect life thereafter, where the Holy Spirit would allow me to live in the modern-day society, without being persecuted or led down the wrong path.
 I had made too many mistakes in my life and this was my new beginning – Christ forgave my sins and I was born again.

 The truth is being a Christian is hard.
-For the simple reason that your eyes are now opened and it makes you realise that we simply make mistakes because we are all human but following Gods path for my life has been by far the best decision I have ever made.
+For the simple reason that your eyes are now opened and it makes you realise that we simply make mistakes because we are all human, but following Gods path for my life has been by far the best decision I have ever made.

-During the harder times, (since becoming a Christian) Gods promises and my Faith have always prevailed.
+During the harder times, (since becoming a Christian) Gods promises and my faith have always prevailed.
 I find strength in Him from drawing close.